 Ireland’s most prolific matchmaker has sent a record number of happy couples down the aisle this year.
-On the eve of the famed Lisdoonvarna matchmaking festival Willie Daly has been discussing his craft.

 Willie Daly, a third generation matchmaker from County Clare, has brought together 237 couples this year alone, setting a new record as his most successful year.